JR0z3/IntermediateGamingProject/README.md

 # IntermediateGamingProject
-A repository for my Intermediate gaming project
+A repository for my Intermediate gaming project.